 Only 1 child (aged 0-2) per adult is allowed

-Himeji City is best known for its World Heritage site, Himeji Castle, but it actually has many more wonderful points of interest.
-We'll show you around this charming Hyogo city.
+Himeji is best known for its World Heritage site, Himeji Castle, but it actually has many more wonderful points of interest.
+We explain how to reach Himeji from Kyoto or Osaka and introduce fun things to do and places to visit in the city.

 Read about how to get around Himeji and learn about its famous products, to help you enjoy your Himeji trip to the fullest.

 You can get to Himeji from Tokyo by Shinkansen or airplane.
 When going by air, you have to go through Kobe Airport and switch to local trains from there.
 If you want to save time commuting, please take the Shinkansen.